andycburke/subio/README.md

   <a href="https://react-saas.com"><img height="300" src="public/assets/images/nextjs-starter-banner.png?raw=true" alt="Next.js SaaS Template"></a>
 </p>

+## README

+1. What substations.io is (at its core)

+substations.io is a simple, engineer-focused web application that captures structured design decisions for substations and related infrastructure.

+At its heart, it is not a simulation engine, CAD replacement, or power system solver.

+It is:

+A persistent, structured record of engineering answers that define a substation design.

+2. Core user workflow (end-to-end)
+Step 1 — User accounts

+Engineers, utilities, EPCs, data-center teams, etc.

+Email/password or SSO

+No social/media complexity

+Professional, utilitarian UX

+Step 2 — Projects

+A user can create multiple projects

+Each project represents one substation / facility / design effort

+Projects are:

+Saved

+Editable

+Reopenable

+Shareable later (future)

+Step 3 — Guided configuration (the main value)

+Each project consists of a series of structured questions, such as:

+Voltage levels

+Utility vs industrial

+Indoor vs outdoor

+Panel/enclosure choices

+Protection & control architecture

+SCADA/communications

+Station service

+Environmental constraints

+Jurisdiction / standards

+Technically:

+Mostly dropdowns

+Some numeric inputs

+Some free-text fields

+Each answer is just data, not logic-heavy computation

+A project is simply a JSON-like record of answers.

+3. What the system does with those answers (now and later) Phase 1 (MVP – current goal)

+Persist answers

+Reload answers

+Allow iteration

+Clean, professional UI

+No heavy calculations

+No CAD

+No code compliance engine

+Phase 2 (near-term extensions)

+Contextual help per field
+(“Why is this needed?”)

+Conditional questions
+(answers enable/disable other fields)

+Structured exports:

+Engineering summary

+Basis of design

+Scope definition

+Simple validation
+(e.g., “25 kV selected → warn if 600 V gear chosen”)

+Phase 3 (future / optional)

+BOM generation

+Panel configurators

+3D visualization

+Multi-user collaboration

+Templates by utility or EPC

+“Engineer-to-engineer handoff” artifacts

+4. What makes it valuable (your differentiator)

+substations.io is valuable because it:

+Replaces tribal knowledge

+Prevents missed scope

+Creates consistency across projects

+Speeds up:

+Proposals

+Early design

+Client alignment

+Is engineer-authored, not generic SaaS

+It sits between:

+A Word document

+An Excel checklist

+A full EPC design package

+5. What it is not trying to be

+This is important, because you’ve been very clear about this:

+❌ Not a power system analysis tool
+❌ Not ETAP / SKM / CYME
+❌ Not AutoCAD / Revit
+❌ Not a utility asset database
+❌ Not a “low-code platform”

+You explicitly want to avoid over-engineering.

+6. Mental model (this is key)

+Think of substations.io as:

+“Notion + Typeform + engineering logic — but purpose-built for substations.”

+Or:

+“A database-backed engineering checklist that actually understands substations.”

+7. Why your instinct is correct

+You are right that:

+This problem is conceptually simple

+Most platforms already solve:

+Auth

+Projects

+Forms

+Persistence

+Your real work is:

+The questions

+The structure

+The defaults

+The professional UX

+That’s why:

+You want to reuse as much plumbing as possible

+You want to focus on UI and engineering logic

+You want something you can evolve slowly without technical debt

+8. One-sentence elevator pitch

+substations.io is a web-based tool that lets engineers create, save, and iterate substation designs by capturing structured engineering decisions in a clean, professional, and reusable format.

 🚀 **SaaS Boilerplate** is a powerful and fully customizable template to kickstart your SaaS applications.
 Built with **Next.js** and **Tailwind CSS**, and the modular UI components of **Shadcn UI**.
 This **Next.js SaaS Template** helps you to quickly build and launch SaaS with minimal effort.

 Packed with essential features like built-in **Authentication**, **Multi-Tenancy** with Team support, **Role & Permission**, Database, I18n (internationalization), Landing Page, User Dashboard, Form handling, SEO optimization, Logging, Error reporting with [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo), Testing, Deployment, Monitoring, and **User Impersonation**, this SaaS template provides everything you need to get started.